skuid/skuid-labs/experiments/pages/docusign/autoPopulationTutorial.md

 a.
 Authorize: https://account-d.docusign.com/oauth/auth
 b.
 Token: https://account-d.docusign.com/oauth/token
 4. Set the Client Id to the Integrator Key Id defined in DocuSign
-5. Set the client secret to the Secret Key you saved from DocuSign earlier.
+5. Set the Client Secret to the Secret Key you saved from DocuSign earlier.
 Save!
 6. Now go to Data Sources > Data Sources
 7. Create a New Data Source with a unique name and with the REST Data Source Type
 8. Set the URL to  https://demo.docusign.net/restapi and the Authentication Provider to DocuSign.
 Save.